MICA-MNI/micaopen/structural_manifold/README.md

   eigenvectors(:,2) = eigenvectors(:,2).*-1; % the signs of the eigenvectors are arbitrary, so we flip the second for interpretability colour_coding = colour2gradients(eigenvectors(:,2), eigenvectors(:,1));
 ```

+### Manuscript data

+- Data corresponding to the Figures and Supplementary Figures presented in the manuscript can be found in the Manuscript_Data.xlsx.
+- Instructions of how to interpret Manuscript_Data.xlsx, linking Figures to the columns and sheets, can be found in Manuscript_Data_Dictionary.docx

 ### Feature notes